houstoncardinal/nurse-scribe-swift/HIPAA_COMPLIANCE_AUDIT.md

 ## 🎉 Conclusion

-**Your NovaCare application is built with MAXIMUM HIPAA COMPLIANCE in mind!**
+**Your Raha application is built with MAXIMUM HIPAA COMPLIANCE in mind!**

 ### Key Achievements:
 1. ✅ **Perfect PHI Protection** (100/100)